DalerAsrorov/componofy/docs/AppArchitecture.md

 ## Overview
 This document describes the high level description of what the architecture of the web application is going to be.

+## Name origin
+"Compono" translates "to put together" in [Latin](http://www.translate-latin.com/en/dictionary-english-latin/together).
+The ending "fy" is added nowadays just to make any noun a cooler verb.

 ## Listing
 * App flow
     * General